Homsiii/Julia/README.md

 If you have any questions or need support related to the Julia codes in this repository, please feel free to contact me at www.linkedin.com/in/gabriel-homsi

-Have fun learning Julia and solving the exercises!
+Have fun learning Julia and and viewing my codes!